gulpjs/gulp/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Support us][gittip-image]][gittip-url] [![Build Status][travis-image]][travis-url] [![Coveralls Status][coveralls-image]][coveralls-url] [![Gitter chat][gitter-image]][gitter-url]

+## What is gulp?

+gulp is a toolkit that will help you automate painful or time-consuming tasks in your development workflow.
+For web development (if that's your thing) it can help you by doing CSS preprocessing, JS transpiling, minification, live reloading, and much more.
+Integrations are built into all major IDEs and people are loving gulp across PHP, .NET, Node.js, Java, and more.
+With over 1700 plugins (and plenty you can do without plugins), gulp let's you quit messing with build systems and get back to work.

 ## Like what we do?

 [Support us via Gratipay](https://gratipay.com/WeAreFractal/)